NethServer/nethserver-sssd/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Account.rst

 ====

 Server URI
-    to configure an external LDAP provider insert ldap URI like ldap://192.168.1.10:389
+    to configure an external LDAP provider insert the IP address or host name of LDAP server.

 Active Directory
 =================